TheBestTvarynka/Dataans/doc/web_server/README.md

 # Design

-## Encryption
+## Data encryption

 The web server serves as the user's data backup storage.
 It doesn't know about the data content or the user's identity.
 All data is encrypted using a strong encryption algorithm and the encryption key is known only to the user.

 All security design is designed with the following statements in mind:

 * Never trust any server.
 * Trust the client's computer.
-So, the local DB is not encrypted and can be read by any app on the client's computer.
+So, the local DB is not encrypted and, theoretically, can be read by any app on the client's computer.

 All data is encrypted using the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm.
 The random AES block (16-byte) is prepended to the plaintext data to make the encryption non-deterministic (e.g. the same data encrypted with the same key will result in different cipher texts).
 Additionally, the [HMAC](https://en.wikipedia.org/wiki/HMAC) SHA256 checksum is calculated over the plaintext data.
 HMAC is used to ensure data integrity.